huggingface/datasets/metrics/seqeval/README.md

 `scheme`: the target tagging scheme, which can be one of [`IOB1`, `IOB2`, `IOE1`, `IOE2`, `IOBES`, `BILOU`].
 The default value is `None`.

 `mode`: whether to count correct entity labels with incorrect I/B tags as true positives or not.
-If you want to only count exact matches, pass `mode="strict"`.
+If you want to only count exact matches, pass `mode="strict"` and a specific `scheme` value.
 The default is `None`.

 `sample_weight`: An array-like of shape (n_samples,) that provides weights for individual samples.
 The default is `None`.